Herter's Ammo Review: Is It Any Good? That Depends...

 Are Herter's shotgun shells any good?

-Herter’s shotgun shells are primarily manufactured by Winchester, one of the most prolific and successful ammo manufacturers on the planet, and are thus typically very good.
+Herter’s shotgun shells are primarily manufactured by Winchester – one of the most prolific and successful ammo manufacturers on the planet – and are thus typically very good.

 Final Thoughts on Herter’s Ammo

-Herter’s ammo is an interesting one, and one that I honestly didn’t have much experience with before reviewing them here.
+Herter’s ammo is interesting, and one I reviewed without much prior knowledge of.
 I’ve found some of their ammo to be very high-quality, which is typically the USA-made stuff produced by Winchester.
+Some of their other ammo (particularly the imported stuff) has been inconsistent.

-Which is really the only problem with the ammo.
+That’s really the only problem with the ammo.
 If you’re alright with one box of ammo not quite being up to the same standards as another, and you can get it for a decent price, go for it.
 We just can’t know who exactly made the ammo or where it's from, and that makes it hard to recommend for anyone who needs consistency from box to box.